RHS Growing Guides

 How to plant perennials

-If your soil is heavy or waterlogged, or you’re short on soil space, you can grow rhubarb in a large container, at least 50cm (20in) deep and wide.
+If your soil gets waterlogged in winter, or you’re short on soil space, you can grow rhubarb in a large container.
+Choose a pot at least 50cm (20in) deep and wide, and ideally select a compact variety of rhubarb.
 Make sure there are plenty of drainage holes and choose a peat-free soil-based compost.
 Position the plant so its main growth bud or the point where the leaf stalks emerge is just above the compost surface.
-See our guides below for more tips.
+Be prepared to water regularly during spring and summer.

 Plant Care

 Once established, rhubarb needs little maintenance, apart from removing flower stems and faded leaves, and mulching in spring.
-For a prized crop of early, sweeter stalks, you can blanch (or force) them in winter.
 Clumps should also be divided once they become overcrowded.
+For a crop of early, sweeter stalks, you can force (or blanch) them in winter.

 Watering and feeding